 Akti Papanikoli 1 // +30 2821 076261

 In the month I spent in Chania, I ate at Portes more than anywhere else.
-The menu is full of not only classic Greek and Cretan dishes but also some interesting twists on those classics.
+The menu is full of not only classic Greek and contemporary Cretan food but also some interesting twists on those classics.
 The restaurant has two-tiered outdoor seating on top of its indoor restaurant dining area.
 If you’re in for an early dinner, ask to be seated on the upper tier, where you can catch some impressive sunset views.

 Also, make sure to ask about any daily specials, especially their fresh fish options.
 While I never saw it on the menu, if the fish burger is special, you have to order it.
 But to be honest—you’re going to love whatever you order.

 Zampeliou 57 // +30 2821 088270

-Located in the heart of old town Chania, this is one of the first restaurants that I discovered will do half portions.
+Located in the heart of old town of Chania, this is one of the first restaurants that I discovered will do half portions.
 I returned several times to sample more of their menu.
-The friendly service had a lot to do with my multiple visits, and by my second meal there, the waitress was treating me like a regular.
+The friendly staff had a lot to do with my multiple visits, and by my second meal there, the waitress was treating me like a regular.
 She even remembers what I had previously ordered.

 I suggest you try the lamb, as Enetikon is known for its roasted meat dishes.
-Or, like most of the restaurants on the island, you can’t go wrong ordering seafood dishes, including a dish of Cretan snails in rosemary!
+Or, like most of the beautiful restaurants on the island, you can’t go wrong ordering seafood dishes of local produce, including a dish of Cretan snails in rosemary!

 For those less adventurous but still in a seafood mood, look for the steamed mussels.